holdex/holdex-venture-studio/README.md

 Our localhost runs the stage environment by default.
 You can switch it to run the production environment as you test things out and then switch back to staging.

-You can do this in the lib/config file by setting the value to true:
+You can do this in the `.env` file by setting the value to true:

 ```bash
 const previewMock = false; -> true;